AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 1. **Does RUM collection count toward content requests for contractual purposes?**

    Neither RUM library nor RUM collection count as content requests and will not increase the reported number of page views or API calls.
 Additionally, for customers who use out-of-the-box Adobe CDN with AEM as a Cloud Service, the server-side collection(add link to server side collection above) will be the basis for content requests.

+1. **How can I opt-out?**

+We highly recommend using the Real Use Monitoring (RUM)  due to its significant benefits and that it can allow you to optimize your digital experiences.
+It can offers valuable insights that can help improve website performance.The service is designed to be seamless and has no impact on your website’s performance.

+Opting out means missing out on these insights.
+However, if you encounter any issues, our support team is here to help.